andreaskweber/php-boilerplate/README.md

 - [.gitattributes](http://git-scm.com/book/it/v2/Customizing-Git-Git-Attributes)
 - [.editorconfig](http://editorconfig.org)

-## Thoughts
+## Contribute
+Contributions are always welcome.
 If you know some nice trick to make development more smooth, please let me know.
+Fork the project, create a feature branch, and send a pull request.

-Pull requests are highly appreciated.
-Built with love.
-Hope you'll enjoy.. :-)
+Thanks to everyone who has [contributed](https://github.com/mykanoa/kanoa/graphs/contributors) to this project.